-&lt;sup>3 Fast-start resources are resources able to respond quickly to system contingencies (i.e., the sudden loss of a generation or transmission resource.
+&lt;sup>3 Fast-start resources are resources able to respond quickly to system contingencies.

 Other services and products-The ISO procures and compensates participants for other services and products as required by the ISO's Open Access Transmission Tariff (OATT).